You see butterflies everywhere. Everywhere, there are butterflies.

 Above you towers a billboard covered in butterflies—shivering wings, black-and-yellow butterfly wings.
 An entire wall of wings fanning and fluttering, flipping open and flapping closed.
 The billboard is an electric beard of butterflies.

-Mantises and centipedes are scaling the walls and the windows of the building to your right—an internet café.
+Mantises and centipedes and locusts are scaling the walls and the windows of the building to your right—an internet café.
 Liquid snails are sliding up the window, slipping in reverse.

 Clouds of flies drift across your span of vision.
-The angry buzzing insects are whirring in a corona above you.
+The angry buzzing insects are whirring in a corona around your head.
 You wave them away.
-The antennae of the insects twirl like traffic-control towers.
+The antennae of the insects twirl as if they were traffic-control towers.

 An old woman with gossamer skin and mad eyes flounces toward you, a flyswatter in one membranous hand.
 She hits you with her flyswatter.
 You shift away from her.
 Did she intend to strike you?
 Or did she intend to strike the flies?
 She studies you with eyes of malicious suspicion and then withdraws from your line of sight.

 Translucent blue butterflies flutter around you uncertainly.
 They whirl and ascend and descend.
+They are pitching, the butterflies.
 A blue butterfly descends on to your right shoulder.